About this pilot project

 - promote self-management of service users through online access to comprehensive sexual health information, signposting to services and remote clinical support.

-People aged 17+ in County Dublin, Cork or Kerry were able to access a postal STI test while the pilot was live in early 2021.
-An STI test kit could be ordered on the SH:24.ie website and sent to a person's home.
+People aged 17+ in County Dublin catchment, Cork or Kerry are able to access a postal STI test while the pilot is open in 2021.
+An STI test kit can be ordered on the SH:24.ie website and sent to a person's home.
 Instructions are provided on how to complete the test kit, with support available from SH:24’s clinical team by phone or text message.
 A stamped addressed envelope is provided to post the completed test kit back to the lab.
 People will receive their results within 72 hours of their samples arriving at the lab.

 Anyone who has a positive result will be supported by SH:24’s clinical team to access one of the participating clinics in this pilot: